School Board Policy 417 -

 II.
 General Statement of Policy

-A. It is the policy of this school district to provide an instructional program in every elementary and secondary school in chemical abuse and the prevention of chemical dependency.
+B. The policy of this school district to provide an instructional program in every elementary and secondary school in chemical abuse and the prevention of chemical dependency.

-B. The school district shall establish and maintain in every school a chemical abuse pre-assessment team.
+C. The school district shall establish and maintain in every school a chemical abuse pre-assessment team.
 The team is responsible for addressing reports of chemical abuse problems and making recommendations for appropriate responses in the reported cases.

-D. The school district shall establish and maintain a program to educate and assist employees, students and others in understanding this policy and the goals of achieving chemical-free schools and workplaces.
+E. The school district shall establish and maintain a program to educate and assist employees, students and others in understanding this policy and the goals of achieving chemical-free schools and workplaces.

 A. "Chemical abuse" means use of any psychoactive or mood-altering chemical substance, without compelling medical reason, in a manner that induces mental, emotional, or physical impairment and causes socially dysfunctional or socially disordering behavior, to the extent that the student's normal function in academic, school, or social activities is chronically impaired.